zfgao66/deeplearning-mpo/README.md

 # MPO-code
   This repository contains the code for using MPO structure to replace FC2, LeNet-5, VGG, Resnet, Densenet's full-connected layers introduced in the following paper <br>
-  "Matrix Product Operators in deep neural networks" <br>
+  "Compressing deep neural networks by matrix product operators" <br>
   Ze-Feng Gao, Song Cheng, Rong-Qiang He, Hui-Hai Zhao, Z.Y.Xie, Zhong-Yi Lu, and Tao Xiang <br>
   The code is built on Tensorflow
 # Requirement